Danny Masterson convicted of 2 counts of rape, ‘That '70s Show’ actor faces 30 years to life

 The third, Masterson’s then-girlfriend of five years whose count left the jury deadlocked, said she awoke to find him raping her, and had to pull his hair to stop him.

-The issue of drugging also played a major role in the retrial.
-At the first, Olmedo only allowed prosecutors and accusers to describe their disorientation, and to imply that they were drugged.
-The second time, they were allowed to argue it directly, and the prosecution attempted to make it a major factor, to no avail.

-“The defendant drugs his victims to gain control,” Deputy District Attorney Ariel Anson said in her closing argument.
-“He does this to take away his victims’ ability to consent.”
+Olmedo allowed prosecutors and accusers to say directly in the second trial that Masterson drugged the women, while only allowing the women to describe their condition in the first trial.

-Masterson was not charged with any counts of drugging, and there is no toxicology evidence to back up the assertion.
-His attorney asked for a mistrial over the issue’s inclusion.
-The motion was denied, but the issue is likely to be a major factor in any potential appeal.
+Masterson was not charged with any counts of drugging, and there was no toxicology evidence to back up the assertion.

-These charges date to a period when Masterson was at the height of his fame, starring from 1998 until 2006 as Steven Hyde on Fox’s “That ’70s Show” — the show that made stars of Ashton Kutcher, Mila Kunis and Topher Grace.
+The charges dated to a period when Masterson was at the height of his fame, starring from 1998 until 2006 as Steven Hyde on Fox’s “That ’70s Show” — the show that made stars of Ashton Kutcher, Mila Kunis and Topher Grace.

 Masterson had reunited with Kutcher on the 2016 Netflix comedy “The Ranch,” but was written off the show when an LAPD investigation was revealed in December 2017.